Quick Links

 • The Technological Universities

 *No 3rd language required for Engineering & Science in Maynooth University *No 3rd language required for Engineering, Science & Ag Science in UCD (except for DN440- Biomedical, Health & Life Sciences) *No 3rd language required for Engineering, Science & Food Science UCC *No 3rd language required for Engineering & Science University of Galway (except for GY304- Biotechnology) *No 3rd language required for Gardaí, Nursing, Apprenticeships and most PLC Courses This information can be subject to change – always check with the course provider or your Guidance Counsellor.
-A Science Subject

 • Definitely interested in studying Science at 3rd level?
 Study 2 Science subjects if possible

 • Want to keep your options but not interested in Biology, Chemistry, Physics?
-Consider Agricultural Science which is considered a Lab Science in Ireland and has project which Biology, Chemistry and Physics do not.
+Consider Agricultural Science which is considered a Lab Science in Ireland

 • Not interested at all in studying Science?
 Choose a different subject.
 If you definitely don’t like Sciences at 2nd level, you more than likely will not choose them at 3rd level in more detail.